ingesolvoll/glimt/README.md

 In this context, we get a few more settings that need to be considered.

-`:transition-event`: **Required** The embedded machine needs access to the transition event of the container.
+`:state-path`:

-`:state-path`: **Required** The path within the containing FSM where this embedded one resides.
+**Required** The path within the containing FSM where this embedded one resides.
 Needed for computing state transitions relative to the embedded machine.

-Also, we may want to transition to some arbitrary state when the HTTP FSM fails or succeeds:
+Also, we may want to transition to some arbitrary state when the HTTP FSM fails or succeeds.

+`:success-state`:

-`:success-state`: Transition to this state when request succeeds
+Transition to this state when request succeeds

+`:failure-state`:

-`:failure-state`: Transition to this state when request fails.
+Transition to this state when request fails.

 # Events for entering states
 `:on-loading`, `:on-error` and `:on-failure` are optional events that are called when entering the corresponding states.
 Used for cases where you need to trigger additional side effects or store some state.

-The full event vector dispatched is `[:on-loading state event transition-event]`, where `transition-event` is the event that can be used for transitioning the FSM.
-This is rarely needed, but is included as a convenience.
+The full event vector dispatched is `[:on-loading state event]`

-Usage of `transition-event`: `(f/dispatch [transition-event :glimt.core/error])`

 # How to structure your views